igorschultz/containerSecurity-demo/README.md

 1. Let's create a new namespace for the attacker container by running `kubectl create namespace attacker`.
 2. You can see the new namespace by running `kubectl get namespaces`.
 3. Create the attacker container with the command `kubectl run attacker --rm -i --tty --image igorschul/attacker -n attacker`.
-4. You can open a new terminal windows to check your pod by running `kubectl get pods -n attacker` as below:
+4. You can open a new terminal window to check your pod by running `kubectl get pods -n attacker` as below:
 ![Attacker](images/attacker.PNG)
 5. When executed, you'll jump straight to the attacker container, run `cd /home/` to finde our exploit file which will be used to exploit our java-goof app.
-6. To simplify our test, let's save our todolist web address into our containers memory by running `export URL="<EXTERNAL-IP>"`.
+6. To simplify our test, let's save our todolist web address into our container's memory by running `export URL="<EXTERNAL-IP>"`.
 7. Remember to replace the value of `<EXTERNAL-IP>` by the value you've got from the step 8 on Phase 1.
 8. Now, let's execute some attacks.

 Phase 3: Triggering Runtime Security Events with Terminate Action

 1. Run `python3 exploit-python3.py $URL "ls"` to list the files from our java-goof container as below:

 ![ls](images/ls.PNG)
 2. Run `python3 exploit-python3.py $URL "echo >> teste.txt"` to use the exploit to create a file inside the java-goof directory.
 3. Run `python3 exploit-python3.py $URL "ls"` again to see the newly `test.txt` created as below.

 ![Test](images/test.PNG)
 4. Now, let's see how Runtime Security with Terminate mitigation action can help as a security control for your clusters.
 5. Run `python3 exploit-python3.py $URL "touch /etc/apt/testfile"` command and wait for the logs appear on Container Security Runtime Events.